nikitavoloboev/moonbit/README.md

 Below are all the [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) I use.
 I activate nearly all of them from widgets that can be seen above.

+- [Night](https://www.icloud.com/shortcuts/08e54f904f154c2abd82a6f05dcb4b49) - Night routine.
+A list of things to go through with automatic completion of Streaks habit.
-- [Morning](https://www.icloud.com/shortcuts/245f364cce24451ebbb751b320278089) - Go through my Morning routine.
+- [Morning](https://www.icloud.com/shortcuts/883c59ca68474493805b3bbca48896ec) - Morning routine.
+Two lists, followed but automatic completion of Streaks habit.
+- [Idea](https://www.icloud.com/shortcuts/d5311401cd0948cebcb27346320fef20) - Quickly write down an idea with optional description to add to my [Ideas Trello board](https://trello.com/b/alB1ryRP).
-- [Assistant](https://www.icloud.com/shortcuts/b14efdbe7961433c9d8a2b6e36d168a0) - Opens Google Assistant app to see my day summary, search Google or ask questions to Assistant.
+- [Assistant](https://www.icloud.com/shortcuts/9556f6a9695147c9af846983ef9b6c1a) - Opens Google Assistant app so I can see my day summary, search Google or ask questions to Assistant.
+- [Instagram](https://www.icloud.com/shortcuts/11978f7c1bfd4d40b4b77c72804e90df) - Choose one photo from photo library to upload to Instagram as story or post.
+- [Tweet](https://www.icloud.com/shortcuts/d3c1b6b8f79b43b78c3d1d18dbe2c9eb) - Open Tweetbot app to quickly send a Twitter tweet.
+- [Email](https://www.icloud.com/shortcuts/aacb2073dab14c7483261965cbea9338) - Start composing an email with Spark app.
+- [Event](https://www.icloud.com/shortcuts/f4f9b683395e4d1ea1325daa5115b19c) - Quickly type out a new event creation with Fantastical natural language support.
-- [Scan](https://www.icloud.com/shortcuts/d7764b7afabf4914bea31da0653baa66) - Opens camera app in [Scanner Pro](https://readdle.com/scannerpro) to make a scan.
-Scanner Pro then automatically puts all scans I made to iCloud.
+- [Scan](https://www.icloud.com/shortcuts/dc8ef8833421481bbe6bc76e6d814314) - Opens camera app in [Scanner Pro](https://readdle.com/scannerpro) to make a scan.
+All scans are synced to iCloud.
-- [Share Clipboard](https://www.icloud.com/shortcuts/08d3f2d89d2348b3b9dc6d0214df2bbe) - Lets me share my clipboard to some app or a person.
+- [Translate](https://www.icloud.com/shortcuts/09bd07099d0c43d7aa2848cf88d86414) - Opens Google Translate app so I can quickly make a translation.
+- [Workout](https://www.icloud.com/shortcuts/45dcd45113ad421298ae6a28faffa771) - Choose from a list of activities (gym/run/yoga) and open an appropriate app to start recording the exercise.
+- [Food](https://www.icloud.com/shortcuts/a49ca79fa16b4739a0d3ec564575cce1) - Open MyFitnessPal to quickly log the food I ate.
+For me that's usually [vegan smoothies](https://github.com/nikitavoloboev/vegan-recipes/tree/master/smoothies#readme).
+- [Playlists](https://www.icloud.com/shortcuts/16a7cafb5a364f869799a4d72fcc5d9d) - Choose from a list, a Spotify playlist I want to start playing.
+- [Listen](https://www.icloud.com/shortcuts/47305f72305247b293707276a46e2a16) - Choose from a list of (Podcast/Audibook/Music) and open appropriate apps so I can start listening to a book/podcast or music.
+- [Search](https://www.icloud.com/shortcuts/aabdf06af1ff429b990cfaeebc54ac9d) - Pick a website from a list to make a search query on.
+Similar to [Web Searches workflow](https://github.com/nikitavoloboev/alfred-web-searches).
+- [Focus](https://www.icloud.com/shortcuts/52c8c57d0f3a499f8044b6d12a3fdce6) - Start a 20/40/60 min Focus session.
+Starts a timer and turns on Do Not Disturb mode for chosen time.
+- [Pack](https://www.icloud.com/shortcuts/8c27fa96c454428cb83b8cf655bd7696) - Pick from a list of activities (normal/gym/plane) and present a list of items so I can pack my bag accordingly to make sure I don't forget anything.
+- [Home](https://www.icloud.com/shortcuts/46da0ee61afa491ab4f94020250cc67c) - Will show directions to my home address in Google Maps.
+- [Open Board](https://www.icloud.com/shortcuts/116f5c8bdfe94466a27d63a0318f8620) - Open a Trello board from a list of boards.
+- [New card](https://www.icloud.com/shortcuts/37e897d958bb49128b0c17a5b5b72329) - Create a new Trello card by filling in values for card name, its board and the list the card should be added to.

 ### [Scriptable](https://itunes.apple.com/us/app/scriptable/id1405459188?mt=8) - Automation using JavaScript